 Failure to update incorrect session reports within 28 days may result in compliance action.

-If you update or withdraw a session report, any payment adjustments will be processed upon receipt.
+If you update or withdraw a session report, any payment adjustments made after 9 pm Sunday will be processed when received in the CCS system.

 Payment notifications